courtois-neuromod/AuditoryData_pipeline/README.md

 #### FOR MORE INFORMATION REGARDING THE EXPERIMENTAL PROTOCOL, PLEASE CONSULT THE FOLLOWING PREPRINT:

-Fortier, E., Bellec, P., Boyle, J. A., & Fuente, A. (2023).
-MRI noise and auditory health: Can one hundred scans be linked to hearing loss?.
+Fortier, E., Bellec, P., Boyle, J. A., & Fuente, A. (2023). *MRI noise and auditory health: Can one hundred scans be linked to hearing loss?*.
 PsyArXiv. https://doi.org/10.31234/osf.io/7xkng

 ### Data formating (BIDS format)